KhannaRishika/Hotel_Booking_Analysis_AWS/README (1).md

 - Apache Kafka

 ## Dataset Used
-Here is the dataset used in the video - https://github.com/KhannaRishika/Hotel_Booking_Analysis_AWS/blob/a96bb8a29477790ee1239337d82a7a51c3364407/Hotel%20Bookings.csv
+Here is the dataset used in the project - https://github.com/KhannaRishika/Hotel_Booking_Analysis_AWS/blob/a96bb8a29477790ee1239337d82a7a51c3364407/Hotel%20Bookings.csv